Mattzobricks/MattzoControllers/src/MTC4BT/README.md

 ##### Fixed mode

 In the fixed mode, at first, there are no locomotives loaded, pressing the 'green' button will turn on the layout, but also force a load of the locomotive list to MTC4BT.
+The controller LED will turn green when a valid locomotive list is received from RocRail.
 The address of the locomotives for port A and port B are the ones in the configuration.

 Buttons on port A: